image created with AI

 Document History:

-*Helps to see the development of the deign process
+*Helps to see the development of the design process

-Site map shows the user journey starting from the welcome page to the tracking page.
+The site map shows the user journey starting from the welcome screen to the tracking screen.

 Template Shows: